bigfix/developer.bigfix.com/site/pages/other/cc-api/cc_terminology.md

    <dt>**Compliance Result item**</dt>
    <dd>Contains a designator, relevance result, description, and a comment.</dd>
    <dt>**Designator**</dt>
-   <dd>A string up to 64 characters in length, composed of alphanumeric characters, underscores, or periods.</dd>
+   <dd>The name/ID of the query.
+A string up to 64 characters in length, composed of alphanumeric characters, underscores, or periods.</dd>
    <dt>**Relevance Expression**</dt>
    <dd>Arbitrary relevance expression to be evaluated by the client and reported to the API with the corresponding designator.</dd>
    <dt>**Relevance Result**</dt>